Harvard’s leadership is responsible for the strategic vision for the University.

 President Drew Gilpin Faust leads Harvard, and is the 28th President of the University.
 President Faust is the Lincoln Professor of History in Harvard’s Faculty of Arts and Sciences.

 The Office of the Provost, led by Provost Alan M. Garber, fosters collaboration across the University and manages changes in policies and practices that affect the academic life of the university as a whole.
 The Schools are led by officers and deans, who are responsible for Harvard’s academic programs and curricula.

-By charter, the Corporation exercises fiduciary responsibility with regard to the University’s academic, financial, and physical resources and overall well-being.
+Chartered in 1650, the Corporation exercises fiduciary responsibility with regard to the University’s academic, financial, and physical resources and overall well-being.
 It consists of the President, the Treasurer, and other members known as Fellows.
 The Corporation is in the process of expanding from seven to thirteen members and elaborating its committee structure, in light of reforms adopted by the governing boards in December 2010.
 The Corporation engages with both questions of long-range strategy, policy, and planning as well as transactional matters of unusual consequence.
 It serves as a confidential sounding board for the President on matters of importance; meets with deans, vice presidents, and others from time to time to discuss a wide array of programs and plans; and is responsible for approving the University’s budgets, major capital projects, endowment spending, tuition charges, and other matters.